Your holiday cookie platter will be complete with these Thin Cranberry Pistachio Biscotti. Festive looking, great tasting & so easy to make!

 Ciao for now,

-★★★★★ If you have made this Thin Cranberry Pistachio Biscotti recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made these thin biscotti cookies, I would love to hear about it in the comments below and be sure to rate the recipe!

 Super Thin Cranberry Pistachio Italian Biscotti